 git fetch origin

-Set the upstream of my master branch to point to my fork.
+Set the upstream of my main branch to point to my fork.

 git branch --set-upstream-to origin/master master

 Step 9 - Push to my fork

 And now I can push to my forked repo and create a PR.